atlanswer/AntCal/apps/figure/src/pages/docs.md

 ### How to export vector fields in ANSYS HFSS

 1. Measure the bounding box (in Cartesian coordinate system) of the area of interest
-2. Open the Field Calculator (e.g., right click Field Plots)
+2. Open the Field Calculator (e.g., right click Field Overlays)
 3. Select the desired quantity (e.g., `Vector_E`) and copy it to the stack (or construct your own vector quantity)
 4. Select the correct context (especially the phase)
 5. Click "Export..."